PCOS in Pregnancy

 Blood Work to Consider

-If you're planning on becoming pregnant or are in the early stages of pregnancy, it may be worthwhile to do some blood work to assess your risk and possibly decrease it.
+If you're planning on becoming pregnant or are in the early stages of pregnancy, it may be worthwhile to do some blood work to assess your risk of some of the above complications and possibly decrease them.
+These include:

 Final Thoughts